28 Liberty Street: Finalization of plans

-The Chase Manhattan Bank officially publicized their intentions to rebuild the two-block site in November 1955.
+The Chase Manhattan Bank officially publicized its intentions to rebuild the two-block site in November 1955.
 The planned development was described as part of a little"Rockefeller Center" for Lower Manhattan.
 The proposed building would allow Chase to consolidate 8,500 employees at nine buildings.
 The following month, further details of the redevelopment were revealed, including a wider-ranging redevelopment of the Financial District.
 SOM's initial design called for a 50-to-60-story building, surrounded by an open plaza that would be created by closing Cedar Street.
 The building would occupy 30 percent of the resulting two-block site, and all other structures would be demolished, except for Chase's existing building at Nassau and Pine Streets.
 The Financial District plan also included a 750-unit middle-income housing project on Whitehall Street, a 1,000-spot parking garage on Pearl Street, and a $6.19 million widening of Water Street, promoted by Rockefeller's Downtown–Lower Manhattan Association.
 The wider redevelopment was conceived in conjunction with city planner Robert Moses, mayor Robert F. Wagner Jr., and Manhattan borough president Hulan Jack.
 In particular, Rockefeller said that Moses's approval of the project preceded approvals from other entities.

 SOM's design, influenced by the Seagram Building and the firm's Inland Steel Building, was completed in early 1956.
 SOM submitted blueprints to the New York City Department of Buildings that February.
 At that point, The New York Times predicted the project would cost $75 million, which included the plaza's cost.
 The bank's board approved $75 million in March 1956 for the construction of the new tower along with a large public plaza.
 The bank planned to occupy 1 e6sqft of the building and lease the remaining 700,000 sqft to outside tenants.
 Guiton said the bank's board applauded the plans when they were approved.
 Shortly after, the plans were unveiled to the public.
 A scale model of the building and surrounding structures was displayed at 40 Wall Street's banking room during April 1956.